ccard/csci565Project3/README.md

 ### Peer Node

-The peer nodes in our system are broken into two types downloaders and uploaders.
-Each peer is both an uploader and a downloader this paradigm helps us to define the responsibilities of a peer and what kind of faults the peer is tolerant of.
+The peer nodes in our system are broken into two types: downloaders and uploaders.
+Each peer is both an uploader and a downloader, this paradigm helps us to define the responsibilities of a peer and what kind of faults the peer is tolerant of.